Maryland Heritage Areas Authority

 ATHA Inc. will receive the applications and provide a ranking system for the MHAA for the applications.
-Currently, the focus on projects are items which highlight the War of 1812 or provide support for tour and wayfinding systems.

-- MHAA staff first review applications for completeness and accuracy and will contact ATHA or applicants if additional information is required.
+- MHAA staff first review applications for completeness and accuracy and will contact ATHA Inc. or applicants if additional information is required.

 - TAC recommendations are then forwarded to the MHAA for review and final action at the Authority’s July meeting

 - Grant awards are announced on July 2021.

 All grants must be matched in an amount at least equal to the amount of the grant award (dollar-for-dollar match).